thomassentis/spark-1/README.md

 * Enter your password for Spark and click 'Sign In'.
 You will then be redirected to the app.
 * Type an existing Spark user's email address (not your own!) and click one of the call buttons.
 * You can then hangup with the hangup button.
+* If you receive an incoming call at any time (even when in an existing call), the app will automatically accept it and connect (hanging up on previous call)
 * At any time, click the "sign out" button to log out of the app.

 ## How to Run the Tests